isabella232/Bitcamp-Serverless/week4/homework/issues/1- NewApp.md

 Before the actual programming, here's a quick overview of how the project is structured.
-We're going to be using the **module pattern** in javascript, which kind of mimicks **classes** in OOP languages like Java.
-Kind of.
+We're going to be using the **module pattern** in javascript, which kind of mimics **classes** in OOP languages like Java.

-**Basics:**

-- allows encapsulation and separation of private/public variables and methods
-- better organization and separation of concerns
-- implemented with Closures and IIFEs
+Watch [this video](https://www.youtube.com/watch?v=pOfwp6VlnlM), which gives a brief overview of this concept.

-Let's take a look at an example:
+Let's take a look at an example of a module:

+Notice that there are parentheses around the function– this indicates that it is an **expression** and should be evaluated first.
+So remember:

+The **first** set of parentheses evaluate the function.

+The **second** set of parentheses call the function.

+So, the function is essentially declared and run immediately.
+This is called an **IIFE**, or immediately invoked function expression.

 ```js
 const car = (function(){